DimitriosMitsios/openvm-ream/host/scripts/BENCHMARK_README.md

 ## Notes

-- The script uses `--excluded-cases` to run only on a single test case
+- The script runs **all available test cases** for the specified operation and fork
 - Both runs use the `--release` profile for optimal performance
 - The first run (without proof generation) establishes the baseline
 - The second run (with proof generation) includes all keygen and proof generation operations
 - Execution times are measured using nanosecond-precision timestamps
 - **Multiplicative overhead (multiplier)** is calculated as: `With Proof Time / Baseline Time`
-  - For example, if baseline is 5s and with proof is 240.7s, the multiplier is 48.14x
+  - For example, if baseline is 489.2s and with proof is 5234.8s, the multiplier is 10.70x
-  - This is more intuitive than percentage for large overheads (e.g., 4814% becomes 48.14x)
+  - This is more intuitive than percentage for large overheads
-- Detailed execution logs are preserved in the `benchmark_logs/` directory for later analysis
+- Detailed execution logs are preserved in the `benchmark_logs/` directory for later analysis of individual test cases